-- Review the results and reveal which one content area is most favorable.
+- Review the results and reveal which content area is most favorable.

 Closed-ended questions can only be answered from a predefined set of responses, such as ‘yes’ or ‘no’ answers, rating scales, or selecting from a series of response options.
 Quantifying the initial qualitative responses will determine the highest-ranking content area that is the most suitable for the said association’s next annual conference.

-Quantifying feedback from a qualitative study can be an important step to confirm that an offering or an idea resonates with the membership as a whole and not just with a subset of vocal members.
+Quantifying feedback from a qualitative study can be essential to confirm that an offering or an idea resonates with the membership as a whole and not just with a subset of vocal members.

-However, not all organizations come to Vault at the same starting point.
-Some clients have a ‘gut feeling’ and want to make decisions right away after a qualitative study.
+However, not all organizations have the same starting point.
+Some clients have a ‘gut feeling’ and want to make decisions immediately after a qualitative study.

 Sometimes, there are grey areas that need to be tailored to meet research goals.
-Organizations do not have to know exactly which type of research they need prior to reaching out to a Vault consultant.
-Although some organizations may know what type of research they want, it is ok to be curious about which is the best approach to take that will satisfy the end goal.
+Organizations do not have to know which type of research they need before contacting a Vault consultant.
+Although some organizations may know what type of research they want, it is ok to be curious about the best approach to take to satisfy the end goal.

-There are times when quality is king; other times, quantity takes the casting vote, and, sometimes, you just need two to tango.
+Sometimes, quality is king; other times, quantity takes the casting vote, and sometimes, you just need two to tango.